 Best Affordable Trail Running Shoes

-Though set as the most affordable option, the highly versatile Bare-XF 210 V3 (women's; men's) is much more than a budget shoe.
-Inov-8 is known for making some of the best trail running shoes, and the Bare-XF is perfect for the trail or the gym.
+Though set as the most affordable option, the highly versatile MTL Skyfire Shoes (women's; men's) are much more than a budget shoe.
+Merrell is known for making some of the best trail running shoes, and the Skyfire Shoe is perfect for the trail or the gym.

 - Sticky grip